ethnosdev/memorize_scripture/docs/docs/practicing/practicing.md

 Now that you know how to create collections and add verses, it's time to learn about practicing verses.

 :::important
 This app assumes that you'll practice every day.
 Begin to develop this important habit today!
+If you need a reminder, go to the app settings and turn on daily notifications.
 :::

 Starting from the home screen, choose the **Hebrews 11** collection that you made earlier.
 You should see the verse practice screen come up.